-What is a Sequential Circuit?
+What is Sequential?

 If a circuit needs some values calculated from previous input values, it has to have some way of remembering these values.

 One would design such circuits using two well known models; Mealy (output depends on the inputs and stored values) and Moore (output depends only on the stored values)